sisby-folk/tinkerers-smithing/README.md

     - all gear types can be used as sacrifice, but some are very wasteful.

 ### Enchantability
-As gold and iron have higher enchantability than their upgrade tiers, it's possible to use the better RNG to enchant fresh gear
+As gold and iron have higher enchantability than their upgrade tiers, it's possible to use the better RNG to enchant fresh gear.

-This is slightly harder to abuse as gold goes straight to netherite - the gap is smaller, and the netherite used could have been spent de-working.
+Tinkerer's smithing makes moves to avoid this, by making it only possible to upgrade gold straight to netherite.
+The enchantability gap between the two is  smaller, and the netherite used could have been spent de-working gear four times!

 ## Further Info